jobeaga/supple/custom/actions/README.md

 	public function performAction($table, $get, $post, &$recursion_history = array()){
         global $db;

             // The action is invoked using index.php?action=custom_action
             // or admin.php?action=custom_action
-        // When needACL == false, the system does not requires a Supple login
+            // When needACL == false, the system does not requires a Supple login for this action.

     }
 }